-- Advanced Threat Scan Engine (ATSE) for file scans - Web Reputation Services (WRS) for URL scans - Deep Discovery Analyzer cache
+- Advanced Threat Scan Engine (ATSE) for file scans - YARA rules - Suspicious objects and user-defined suspicious objects lists - · Predictive Machine Learning engine - · Web Reputation Services (WRS) for URL scans - Deep Discovery Analyzer cache

-Depending on the result of the pre-scan, Deep Discovery Analyzer performs the following actions:
+Depending on the result of the pre-scan, Deep Discovery Analyzer performs the following actions.

-RESULT Action If the sample is a known good file / URL Deep Discovery Analyzer sends the original request as a response back to the ICAP client If the sample does not match any existing record Deep Discovery Analyzer sends the original request as a response back to the ICAP client Deep Discovery Analyzer treats the sample as a submission and sends it to the Submission queue.
+RESULT Action If the sample is a known good file / URL Deep Discovery Analyzer sends the original request as a response back to the ICAP client.
+If the sample does not match any existing record Deep Discovery Analyzer sends the original request as a response back to the ICAP client.
+Deep Discovery Analyzer treats the sample as a submission and sends it to the Submission queue.
 The sample is not shown on the ICAP Pre-scan tab.
 Deep Discovery Analyzer adds the sample to the Deep Discovery Analyzer database to benefit later submissions.
+Note If Virtual Analyzer does not support the file type of a submitted sample, Deep Discovery Analyzer does not send the sample to the Submission queue or add to the Deep Discovery Analyzer database.
 If the sample matches a known malicious threat Deep Discovery Analyzer reponds with a 403 Forbidden message to the ICAP client.
 Deep Discovery Analyzer logs the sample and displays sample details on the ICAP Pre-scan tab.

-To view the ICAP Pre-scan tab in the Submissions screen, enable the setting in Administration > Integrated Products/Services > ICAP.
+To view the ICAP Pre-scan tab on the Submissions screen, enable the setting in Administration > Integrated Products/Services > ICAP.
 This tab is hidden by default.

-For details, see ICAP Tab on page 6-22.
+For details, see ICAP Tab on page 6-23.